This New App Can Diagnose Anemia Using Just a Picture - D-brief

 For Robert Mannino, a graduate student in Lam’s lab, constantly monitoring hemoglobin levels is simply a fact of life.

-Mannino has chronically low hemoglobin thanks to an inherited condition called thalassemia.k To stay healthy, Mannino gets a blood transfusion every month.
+Mannino has chronically low hemoglobin thanks to an inherited condition called thalassemia.
+To stay healthy, Mannino gets a blood transfusion every month.
 As a result, he cycles between being anemic and not anemic.
 Mannino is also a proficient coder, so Lam challenged him to create an app that could quantify hemoglobin levels from photos.

 For the next few months, Mannino took pictures of different body parts before and after each transfusion, at which time he also gets a complete blood count.
 Then he developed code to analyze each pixel of every photo to find a relationship between the pictures and hemoglobin levels.